pierreaubert/spinorama/src/metadata/README.md

 Since we can have multiple measurements, they will be displayed as a list Bulma pannel.

+For each measurement, we need to add all the fields.
+Do not forget:
+- reviews,
+- review_published (which is a date and by default is the today),
+- notes,
+- data_acquisition,
+- extras,
+- symmetry (default is none),
+- specifications.

+If a user select type active, then the sensitivity and impendance in the specification block should be gray out.

 ### Parameter validation

 The parameters will be validated by sending the proposed set of parameters to the the API.